-MetCredit is a Canadian debt collection agency that recovers unpaid debts for businesses.
+At a glance MetCredit is a Canadian debt collection agency that recovers unpaid debts for businesses.
+The company's legal name is Metropolitan Credit Adjusters Ltd.

-The company has been operating since 1973 and has offices in Edmonton, Toronto (Mississauga), Vancouver and Montréal.
+MetCredit has been operating since 1973 and has offices in Edmonton, Mississauga, Vancouver and Montreal.

-If MetCredit contacts you, ask for written verification before you confirm anything or make any payment.
+If MetCredit contacts you, ask for written verification before confirming anything or making any payment.

 What is MetCredit?

-MetCredit is headquartered in Edmonton, with additional offices in Toronto (Mississauga), Vancouver and Montréal.
+MetCredit is headquartered in Edmonton, with offices in Toronto (Mississauga), Vancouver and Montreal.
 The company is licensed and bonded in all Canadian provinces and territories.

 Contact MetCredit